 Lastly, AI.

 Not to say I’d be embarrassed if I did, but I don’t make AI-generated art.
 I hated AI-generated art after beta-testing Adobe's Firefly, but in 2025, I gave it a chance.
 Before, all I had seen of it was that slick, bright, shiny shit that people to this day still like to make.
 I’m not just a random observer; I’ve been a fan of classical artists such as Rubens, Monet, and Michelangelo, as well as commercial artists like Frank Frazetta and Boris Vallejo.
-I even have antique and vintage art that dates back more than a hundred years.
+I even have antique and vintage art that dates back more than a century.
 What I’m saying to you is that I know art.
-I have developed a unique perspective on AI-generated art, and I’m aware of the negatives that come with its use.
+I have developed a unique perspective on AI-generated art, am aware of the environmental impacts that people claim are associated with its use, and recognize that not all of those claims are true.
+There’s also the AI bubble that many experts predict will burst sooner rather than later.

-One boring day, I decided to turn off my DeviantArt AI filter.
+On a boring day, I decided to turn off my DeviantArt AI filter.
 I was immediately impressed by what I saw.
 Later, I started making up stories for the images I liked, and they came at me faster than I could write them down (though it turned out I didn’t have to, because each story stayed with me).
 Then came the memes.
 The majority of the AI art I looked at inspired the most outrageously humorous thoughts I had ever had.
+I made the background image in this section on this page by combining an AI image and a photograph of splashing milk.
+Why?
+The thought popped up in my head the moment I saw the AI pic, and there really is no other explanation.
+My neuerodivergent brain isn’t responsive to traditional art or photography in this way.
+It’s possible that a neurotypical individual can do it (and I would love to see someone do it), but I can’t.

-Not all of my AI-inspired ideas are humorous, and if you’ve read Chapter 11, then you’ve seen the political memes I’ve made.
-In fact, my goal, almost from the moment I realized I had developed this "talent,” was to create satirical memes.
-The circus of despair and death coming out of the current administration makes it easier.
+Not all of my AI-inspired ideas are humorous, and if you’ve read Chapter 11, then you’ve seen my political memes.
+In fact, my goal, almost from the moment I realized I had this "talent,” was to create satirical memes.
+The circus of despair and death emanating from the current administration makes it easier.
 Those are my best memes.
 I rarely use someone’s art as is; most of the time, I edit it to change the narrative or context of the original.
-It’s a time-consuming endeavor, mostly because I can’t afford Photoshop at the moment, but my way makes the images look better, I think, and I do damn good work.
+It can be a time-consuming endeavor, mostly because the tools I use are limited, but my approach makes the images look better, and I think I do good work.

-What I like most about AI art is the outrageous ideas some of these artists have; they appeal to my sense of the absurd and humor.
+What I like most about AI art is the outrageous ideas some of these artists come up with; they appeal to my sense of the absurd and humor.
 I’ve never seen anything comparable in traditional art.
+The sexual themes are especially wild, and I find it amazing that the artists are capable of making sexually charged images without being graphic.

 The preponderance of Neuerotica’s design, however, comes from photographs, traditional art, or digital art.
 AI art doesn’t lend itself to customization for a website like this.
 The resolution of those images is far too low.
 Still, it is an invaluable asset to Neuerotica and to me.
 I always make an effort to credit every artist whose work I use for either web or social media content (though, admittedly, I do make mistakes.
 If you see one of your images here or in our memes that I haven’t credited, please reach out to me, and I will do my best to rectify the oversight).